ilikerobots/hcz-jekyll-blog/_posts/2020-04-23-django-vue-fast-content-rich-interactivity.md

 });
 ```

 Note the `test` for our new chunk is a regular expression that will match on the entire Moment.js library.
-Also, we give this new chunk with a higher priority, ensuring any modules unmatched will be collected into the base vendor chunk.
+Also, we give this new chunk a higher priority, ensuring any modules unmatched will be collected into the base vendor chunk.

-With this change, we can inspect our new bundles, and see that Moment.js has been isolated nicely into its own chunk.
+With this change, we can inspect our new bundles, and see that Moment.js has been isolated snugly into its own chunk.

 ![Bundle After](/assets/django-and-vue-multipage-assets/Screenshot_bundles_after.png){:width="50%" .center-image}